 The terms 401(k) and individual retirement account (IRA) are bandied about quite a bit when discussing retirement planning, but what are the actual differences between the two?

-The main distinction is that a 401(k) -- named for the section of the tax code that discusses it -- is an employer-based plan, while an IRA is an individual plan, but there are other differences as well.
+The main distinction is that a 401(k) — named for the section of the tax code that discusses it — is an employer-based plan.
+An IRA is an individual plan.
+But there are other differences as well.

 In order to have a 401(k), you must work for an employer that offers this type of plan as part of its benefit package.
 Because it is a benefit, your employer may limit which employees may join the plan.
 Contributions are usually made through deductions from your paycheck.

 Any individual who is younger than 72 and earning an income can set up an IRA through a bank or other financial institution.
 You as an individual are responsible for establishing the plan and contributing to it.

 Employees can contribute up to $22,500 (in 2023) to a 401(k).
 Participants who are 50 or older can make an additional $7,500 contribution to a 401(k).
 In addition, employers may match all or part of the contributions of their employees.